eskehaack/mlops_grp33/reports/README.md

 >
 > Answer:

 In managing dependencies for our project, we opted for a Conda setup complemented by "requirements.txt" and "requirements_dev.txt" files.
 When a new team member joins, replicating the environment is a straightforward process.
 By executing the "make environment" command in the Makefile, the Conda environment is created seamlessly.
-Simultaneously, the "make requirements" command installs necessary project dependencies, aligning the development and production setups.
+Afterward, the "make requirements" command installs necessary project dependencies, aligning the development and production setups.
 This systematic approach ensures consistency across team members and environments.\
 The use of Conda provides an efficient means of packaging, distributing, and replicating the software environment.
 The Makefile acts as a convenient orchestrator for these tasks, enhancing accessibility for newcomers.
 The separation of requirements into distinct files caters to both project execution and development needs.
 In essence, our strategy revolves around simplicity and clarity, allowing new contributors to effortlessly set up an environment that mirrors the established standards, fostering a smooth onboarding experience.

 ### Question 5